 Work places can be extremely dangerous.
 Falling objects, dangerous machinery, serious falls, electrocutions, explosions, toxic exposure, drunk drivers, hidden traps, and several other dangerous conditions can kill workers.
-It is estimated that over 6,800 workers per year are killed in on the job work related accidents.
+It is estimated that over 7,000 workers per year are killed in on the job work related accidents.
 This does not include undocumented workers and many workers killed by toxic exposures.
+The families of these workers including spouses, children, and parents often don't realize that they may be entitled to compensation for the loss of a loved one.
+By filing a claim under Texas law the spouse, children, or parents of a loved one can often ensure that a full investigation of the fatal accident is done, help future workers and their families from suffering similar fatal accidents by changing dangerous policies and conditions, and collect compensation for the loss of their loved one and the loss of their loved one's financial support.

 If you have lost a person that you love from a fatal workplace accident and need a Texas Accidental Death Lawyer to investigate an accidental death claim, please feel free to e-mail Texas Work Place Accident Death Lawyer and Texas On The Job Deadly Accident Lawyer Jason Coomer with your name & contact information or use our online form for a free case evaluation.